Why is Arthur so loyal to Tommy?

 Q: What does “loyalty” mean?

 A: Loyalty refers to a strong feeling of support, allegiance, or devotion towards someone or something.
-It implies a steadfast commitment and dedication.
+In the context of the article, it pertains to Arthur Shelby’s unwavering commitment to his brother, Tommy Shelby.

 Q: Who are Arthur and Tommy Shelby?

 A: Arthur and Tommy Shelby are fictional characters from the television series Peaky Blinders.
-They are brothers and members of the notorious Shelby crime family.
+They are brothers and members of the notorious Shelby family, known for their involvement in organized crime in Birmingham, England, during the early 20th century.

 Q: What is the Peaky Blinders series about?

-A: Peaky Blinders is a British crime drama set in post-World War I Birmingham, England.
-It follows the Shelby family’s rise to power as they navigate the criminal underworld and face various challenges and adversaries.
+A: Peaky Blinders is a British crime drama television series set in post-World War I Birmingham, England.
+It follows the Shelby family, led Tommy Shelby, as they navigate the criminal underworld, political intrigue, and family dynamics.

 Conclusion